 - 1 XLR output

-Also check out these similar UA mic pre’s as well:
+Also check out these similar UA mic pre’s that include compression as well:

-And it didn’t take long before they’re were known as one of the top names in the industry.
+And it didn’t take long before they were known as one of the top names in the industry.

-While most of their stuff is far outside the price range of home studios, the Grace Design m101 is one of the few preamps they make that’s significantly cheaper than the rest.
+While most of their stuff is far outside the price range of home studios, the Grace Design m101 is one of the few preamps they make that’s significantly cheaper than the rest (but still pricey).

-An improvement upon the massively popular Model 101 pre, the M101 is built with entirely with top-notch components, unmatched by its competitors.
+An improvement upon the massively popular Model 101 pre, the M101 is built entirely with top-notch components, unmatched by competitors.

 All in all, it’s a great option.